 - i.
 Campaign (not authorized) - a. hot meals and alcohol-based beverages for Poppy Campaign organizers, workers and volunteers.
 Examples of unauthorized expenditures would include restaurants and eateries that would not be considered able to provide a meal at minimal expenses.
-Provincial Commands may demand that Branches provide proof of repayment to the Branch Poppy Trust funds. - ii.
+Provincial Commands may demand that Branches provide proof of repayment to the Branch Poppy Trust funds. - b. mileage or gas reimbursement to volunteers to distribute or pick up Poppy trays. - ii.
 Ceremony (not authorized) - a. expenses incurred for Remembrance Day ceremonies and Decoration Day ceremonies. - b. purchase or rentals of the installation of public address systems at cenotaphs. - iii.
-Funerals (not authorized) - a. the purchase of floral tributes or wreaths for deceased Veterans or their families. - b. lunches or refreshments related to the funeral of Veterans. - payment for funerals or miscellaneous funeral home expenses. - d. the payment for the service of a bugler/piper or musicians at the funeral of Veterans. - the purchase of cemetery plots, flag-poles, flags and accessories. - f. the purchase of headstones, grave markers, memorial plaques for cenotaphs. - iv.
+Funerals (not authorized) - a. the purchase of floral tributes or wreaths for deceased Veterans or their families. - b. lunches or refreshments related to the funeral of Veterans. - payment for funerals or miscellaneous funeral home expenses. - d. the payment for the service of a bugler/piper or musicians at the funeral of Veterans. - e. the purchase of cemetery plots, flag-poles, flags and accessories. - f. the purchase of headstones or grave markers. - iv.
 Assistance (not authorized) - a. the payment of property taxes for Veterans. - b. the money for death benefit funds at Branches.
 (Some Branches collect and provide a funeral benefit plan for Members.
 Poppy funds cannot be included in these plans.)